JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

 What we would like to do is to insert a new section into the ELF, with executable content, and redirect control at execution time into this section.
-There are many ways to do this, but the way that I've chosen to is as follows.
+The simplest way to do this is to add an entirely new LOAD segment at the end of the file, but I've opted to expand the segment containing the .text section for two reasons- one, it's a more covert insertion which leaves the ELF in a fairly 'normal' state, and two, it's more interesting.

 1. Find a suitable location to insert the new section, preferably within the existing LOAD segment.
-I find that the best place for this is directly before the '.text' section, but after the '.plt' section (more on this later).
+I've opted to place my new section before the `.text` section, which any executable ELF will have.
 2. Fix up the section header table to make room for this new section, and add our new entry.
 This mostly involves incrementing offsets (we may also have to re-align).
-There's a bit of a gotcha here, which I'll come back to later.
+There's a bit of a gotcha here involving the location of the table itself, which I'll come back to later.
 3. Fix up and extend the segment descriptors so that the original mappings are preserved, but our new section is in a LOAD segment.
 This is also done by incrementing offsets and sizes, but again we need